HamishW27/Web-Scraping-Data-Pipeline/README.md

 # Web-Scraping-Data-Pipeline

 > This is a Web Scraper built with selenium and bs4.
-Its goal is to download information on the games in the Epicgames Store.
+Its goal is to download information on the games in the Epic Games Store.

 ## Milestone 1

-- The Selenium webdriver is used to scrape the list of games that the Epicgames store provides.
+- The Selenium webdriver is used to scrape the list of games that the Epic Games store provides.
 I wish to use this knowledge to find trends in genre over time as well as to track price changes.
-The scraper can be run inside of a docker container available at Dockerhub.
+The scraper can be run inside of a docker container available at Docker Hub.

 ```python
 class Scraper: